-To be eligible for the “4+4” Program, SRU students must satisfy the requirements listed below for the Bachelor of Science degree in Biology at SRU for the “4+4” Program, and indicate interest to enter into the “4+4” Program before the start of their junior year at SRU.
-To gain final acceptance to Phase II of the “4+4” Program, students must fill out the Affiliated Medical School Application which is available through their LECOM student portal.
-The application must be received by October 15th of their final year at Slippery Rock University.
+To be eligible for the “3+4” Program, SRU students must satisfy the requirements listed below for the Bachelor of Science degree in Biology at SRU for the “3+4” program, and indicate interest to enter into the “3+4” Program during their sophomore year.
+To gain final acceptance to Phase II of the “3+4” Program, students must apply through the American Association of Colleges of Osteopathic Medicine (AACOMAS) to LECOM by August 30 beginning the third year.
+A LECOM Secondary application must also be completed prior to scheduling an Admissions Interview.
 Letters of recommendation and supporting documentation, including certified transcripts from all undergraduate and graduate institutions attended, must be submitted for review by LECOM.

 Admissions to LECOM is subject to the applicant’s meeting the following criteria:

-- Unweighted High School Grade Point Average 3.5 or better.
+- High School Grade Point Average 3.5 or better

 - Consideration is also given to personal traits and demonstrated desire to become an osteopathic physician.